yogeshd21/Automated-Driver-Seating-and-Alert-System-Using-Supervised-Machine-Learning/README.md

 the visualization of seating position adjustments, we have used pycairo graphics library.

-1. Create a folder named dataset
+1. Create a folder named dataset and another one named trainer inside the
 2. Install shape_predictor_68_face_landmarks.dat file
 3.